YHTLin/CNV/README.md

 # CNV
 Copy number variations project.
 Engineering 22q11.21 deletion clones using CRISPR.
-Proteomics analysis of HEK293T deletion clones.

-## GOAL: Identify all possible guides that meet the conditions for CNV engineering using CRISPR/Cas9 system
+GOAL: Identify all possible guides that meet the conditions for CNV engineering using CRISPR/Cas9 system

-## REQUIRED FILES:
+REQUIRED FILES:
 - FASTA sequence file(s) containing target of interest
 - kmerDNA.py for computation (OBSOLETE)
 - kmerDNA2.py for computation

-## USAGE: Run kmerDNA.py to find all possible CRISPR guides for a given sequence, with the option of applying SCORE method (Tai et al 2016) to generate microdeletions/duplications by targeting segmental duplications
+USAGE: Run kmerDNA.py to find all possible CRISPR guides for a given sequence, with the option of applying SCORE method (Tai et al 2016) to generate microdeletions/duplications by targeting segmental duplications

-## NOTE: Method for dual guide design is outdated (no fuctionality to eliminate sequences with "TTTT" which interferes with transcription, and to screen for cloning incompatibility - BbsI cut sites)
+NOTE: Method for dual guide design is outdated (no fuctionality to eliminate sequences with "TTTT" which interferes with transcription, and to screen for cloning incompatibility - BbsI cut sites)

-## DETAILED INSTRUCTION:
+## DETAILED INSTRUCTIONS:
 1. Download the most current version of Python 2.7 at python.org/download.
 2. Extract a single DNA sequence spanning the entire CNV region and save as a FASTA file.
 I do this in UCSC Genome Browser.
 3. Download and save the kmerDNA.py file in the same directory as FASTA file.